 The knitted hat went off to Jane to work her magic.
 She dyed it a deeper shade of grey, stiffened it and blocked the crown and brim sections to look more like a puritan shaped hat.

 Here are the photos from the first fitting and you’ll see that the crown shape is fine, but the hat brim is far too big and floppy, so it came back to me to have the brim unpicked to a more manageable size.

-With that alteration done, the hat went back to Jane to exercise some more of her amazing blocking and stiffening skills on the hat and here it is in a tiny photo in the movie!
+With that alteration done, the hat went back to Jane to exercise some more of her amazing blocking and stiffening skills on the hat and here it is in a couple of photos in the movie!